Admissions and Funding

 Fellows must take DEVL 2000 in their fellowship year (unless they have already taken it).
 Other requirements need not be completed during the fellowship year though they must be completed before dissertation work begins.
 All Fellows receive funding equivalent to standard department support and are eligible for two summers of field research support (see a separate call).
-Work space in the Watson Institute is available to all Fellows.
-During the course of the fellowship year, Fellows cannot accept RA or TA assignments and should be taking courses that advance their disciplinary or interdisciplinary training.
+Workspace in the Watson Institute is available to all fellows.
+During the fellowship year, fellows cannot accept RA or TA assignments and should be taking courses that advance their disciplinary or interdisciplinary training.

 GPD offers 3-4 modules a year.
 These are short, non-credit courses offered at non-regular times that are designed to introduce trainees to different methods (spatial analysis, experiments, survey techniques and ethnography).
 For more information about the program, go to http://watson.brown.edu/gpd/

 Application: In order to apply, please submit the following items to the GPD administration by email to GPD@brown.edu by 5pm on Monday, April 6, 2022:

 2) A statement of no more than 750 words explaining your interest in the program (including your current participation in GPD/DGS activities, if any) and how your research would benefit from the program.